Fractalemma/terraform-3tier-app/README.md

 Notes:

-- Each EC2 (4) has a Security Group and subnet (all private)
+- 6 Subnets needed:
+  - 2 Public Subnets for the Web Tier (internet-facing EC2s)
+  - 2 Private Subnets for App Tier (pri-sub-web-a, pri-sub-web-b)
+  - 2 Private Subnets for Data Tier (pri-sub-data-a, pri-sub-data-b)
-- Everything is inside a private VPC exept for the R53 and ACM resources
+- Everything is inside a VPC exept for the R53 and ACM resources

-## List of resources

-- ASG:
-  - Target tracking policy: CPU utiization 66%
-- Launch Template
-- Target group
+- 5 Security Groups are needed:
+  - For the ALB of the Web Tier
+  - For the ALB of the App Tier
+  - For the Web Tier (the ASG)
+  - For the App Tier (the ASG)
+  - For the Data Tier (attached to the RDS deployment)

 ## Naming conventions